gregology/gregology.github.io/codex.md

 *Work in progress*

-## Principles
+## Values

+- Sentience is special (not humans)
+- Sentience or States can not own sentience (Parents do not own their children, humans do not own their dogs)
+- Sentience or States can be responsible for sentience (Parents are responsible for their children, humans are responsible for their dogs)
+- Maximise sentience fulfilment
+- Minimise sentience distress
 - Think critically
 - Remain objective & open minded
+- Find opposing views & ideas
+- Update or reenforce opinions when presented with new reliable information

+## Principles

 - Be effective not busy
-- Find opposing views & ideas
 - Reason ideas, don't rationalize them
 - Withhold judgement of others
 - Understand people's intentions
-- Maximise sentience fulfilment
-- Minimise sentience distress
 - Have enough class not to make anyone feel small
 - Do not harbour hate or resentment
 - Own mistakes & achievements
 - Identify & control ego
 - Take risks & stay uncomfortable
-- Update or reenforce opinions when presented with new reliable information

 ## Reactions